Table of Contents

 ~ Construction and Maintenance is quite easy.

 ~ It is not convenient because roads are perpendicular to each other.
 This increases the rate of accidents due to poor visibility at a perpendicular junction.

 2. Radial or Star and Block Pattern

 a.
-It is a combination of star and block pattern.
+It combines star and block patterns.

 ~ Less risky as compared to the rectangular pattern.